 Our main event is the Prelude Chamber Music Festival each summer in Jacksonville, Florida.

-As we celebrate our 15th Anniversary, we are excited to learn we were recently voted a 2015 Top-Rated NonProfit.
-We continue to provide outstanding music education and community service, and are working to raise funds to support our community outreach events and chamber music education programs.
+Now in our 17th season, we continue to provide outstanding music education and community service, and are working to raise funds to support our community outreach events and chamber music education programs.

-The next Prelude Chamber Music Festival is scheduled for June 4th – 11th, 2017, in Jacksonville, Florida.
+The next Prelude Chamber Music Festival is scheduled for June 3rd – 10th, 2018, in Jacksonville, Florida.
 This is an incredible opportunity for students to learn from some of the area’s leading music teachers.
 Many of the instructors are also members of the Jacksonville Symphony.
 Special guests and instructors teach master classes on intensive topics such as interpretation, theory and ensemble performance.
-The festival accepts all levels of musicians and is geared for small ensemble study and performances.
-In order to organize the students into tracks and levels that fit his/her current needs and abilities, each student auditions for placement only.
+Music camp is for everyone, all levels of musicians from beginners to professionals, and is geared for small ensemble study and performances.
+In order to organize students into tracks and levels that fit his/her current needs and abilities, each student auditions for placement only.
 The festival is a main attraction for talented youth in the Northeast Florida area.
 Each year funds are raised to foster outreach programs and to bring in more students who otherwise would not have had the means or the opportunity to experience music education in this inviting and well-organized environment that encourages students to move beyond current abilities and demonstrate their best.

 In addition to our summer camp/festival, we send ensembles to perform outreach programs in community gatherings, retirement centers, nursing homes, and other public venues.
 We also organize mentoring programs with adults and youngsters playing chamber music together.
-And we help to publicize concerts of interest presented by the Beaches & Riverside Fine Arts Series, the Cummer Museum of Art & Gardens, the Friday Musicale, and by all our community universities & colleges.
+And we help to publicize concerts of interest presented by the Beaches & Riverside Fine Arts Series, the Cummer Museum of Art & Gardens, the Friday Musicale, Ritz Chamber Music Society, The Florida Chamber Music Project, St. Augustine Chamber Music Festival, Amelia Island Chamber Music Festival and by all our community schools and universities – just to name a few.

 Prelude Chamber Music, Inc. is a not-for-profit 501c3 charitable organization and was founded in 2002 by three colleagues from the Jacksonville Symphony Orchestra: Christopher Chappell, Violinist; Vernon Humbert, Cellist; and Jeanne Majors, Violinist.

 Prelude Chamber Music Festival provides engaging experiences for small and large ensembles; opportunities for students to try out new instruments such as bass, viola, hand bells, guitar, percussion; theory classes; and master classes.
 Our organization brings in guest faculty and chamber groups to put on special events and present notable soloists.
 Aside from performing traditional and classical chamber music, you will hear our campers working with unusual or original chamber combinations and involving local jazz musicians.
 During camp and throughout the year, we showcase concerts with performances by the students that are open to the public.
-You will also find us teaching Weekend Workshops for students and adult chamber music players; coaching various ensembles; teaching master classes; creating opportunities to perform in informal recitals; and assisting in the promotion of music programs presented by other community organizations such as the Beaches Fine Arts Series, Riverside Fine Arts programs, and other area college performances.
+You will also find us teaching Weekend Workshops for students and adult chamber music players; coaching various ensembles; teaching master classes; creating opportunities to perform in informal recitals; and assisting in the promotion of music programs presented by other community organizations.

 Listen to Summer Music composed by Piotr Szewczyk for Prelude Chamber Music, performed by Prelude Chamber Music Faculty.